1. Home/

 AI Policy & Operating Model

 Sustainable AI Governance requires a well-conceived operating model.
 Together with you, we define AI policies, acceptable use guidelines, procurement standards for AI solutions, and training concepts.
 This includes establishing an AI Governance Board, clear escalation paths, and a model inventory as a central register of all AI applications.
-The result is a scalable governance structure that grows with your AI portfolio.
+The result is a flexible governance structure that grows with your AI portfolio.

 AI Audit & Maturity Assessment